The Lambrechts-Stanley Model of Configuration Spaces: Labeled graph complexes

-We construct a collection of CDGAs $\Gra_{R}$, corresponding to the first step in the construction of $\Graphs_{n}$ of \Cref{sec.formality}.
-We first apply the formalism of \Cref{sec.poinc-dual-models} to $\OmPA^{*}(M)$ in order to obtain a Poincaré duality CDGA out of $M$:
+We construct a collection of \abbr{CDGA}s $\Gra_{R}$, corresponding to the first step in the construction of $\Graphs_{n}$ of Section~\ref{sec.formality}.
+We first apply the formalism of Section~\ref{sec.poinc-dual-models} to $\OmPA^{*}(M)$ in order to obtain a Poincaré duality \abbr{CDGA} out of $M$, thanks to Theorem~\ref{thm.lambrechts-stanley}.
+We thus fix a zigzag of quasi-isomorphisms $A \xleftarrow{\rho} R \xrightarrow{\sigma} \OmPA^{*}(M)$, where $A$ is a Poincaré duality \abbr{CDGA}, $R$ is a cofibrant \abbr{CDGA}, and $\sigma$ factors through the sub-\abbr{CDGA} of trivial forms (see Section~\ref{sec:semi-algebraic-sets}).